Craig Pead: Coventry City

 A midfielder, Pead began his career in the youth system at Premier League club Coventry City in 1997 and signed his first professional contract in September 1998.
 While a teenager, Pead had an operation on his right knee, which removed 90% of the cartilage and the subsequent problems with the knee were so severe that he contemplated quitting football.
 After returning to fitness and being moved from left back to his preferred central midfield position, Pead finally made his senior debut when he played the opening 82 minutes of a 1–0 defeat to Burnley on 21 April 2002.

 Pead broke into the squad during the 2002–03 season and was a regular inclusion from December 2002 through to the end of the campaign.
 He made 26 appearances and scored the first senior goal of his career, which came in a 2–2 draw with Preston North End on 5 April 2003.
 Pead's progress was rewarded with a new two-year contract in March 2003 and he was voted the club's 2002–03 Young Player of the Year.

 Behind three loan midfielders in the pecking order and suffering with injuries, Pead had "a wasted" 2003–04 season, in which he made only 18 appearances, scoring one goal.
 A calf injury saw him sit out the opening month of the 2004–05 season and he subsequently spent much of the campaign away on loan.
 Pead was released in May 2005 and made 45 appearances and scored two goals during seven years as a professional at Highfield Road.

-Notts County (loan)

-On 9 September 2004, Pead joined injury-hit League Two club Notts County on a one-month loan.
-He made six appearances and the loan was extended for a second month, but a lack of funds to retain Pead meant that the loan was terminated before he could make any further appearances.

-Walsall (loan and permanent transfer)
+Walsall

 On 23 March 2005, Pead joined League One strugglers Walsall on loan until the end of the 2004–05 season.
 He was an ever-present starter in the final eight league matches of the season and helped the Saddlers finish comfortably in mid-table.
 On 27 May 2005, Pead joined Walsall on a permanent basis and signed a two-year contract.
 He captained the team on occasion during a disastrous 2005–06 season, which ended with relegation to League Two.

 Pead had an excellent 2006–07 season, making 45 appearances and winning the first silverware of his career when Walsall secured an immediate return to League One by winning the League Two championship.
 He was voted into the League Two PFA Team of the Year, but despite the accolade, Pead was not offered a new contract by manager Richard Money and was released in June 2007.